johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-09-docusaurus-3-how-to-migrate-rehype-plugins/index.md

 The logic of the new plugin is similar to the old plugin, but the code is different to cater for the different AST.

-And that's it - we have a new plugin that works with Docusaurus 3 and MDX 2!
+And that's it - we have a new `fetchpriority` plugin that works with Docusaurus 3 and MDX 2!

 ## Migrating the `cloudinary` plugin

-Firstly, let's remind ourselves what the cloudinary plugin does.
+Firstly, let's remind ourselves what the `cloudinary` plugin does.
 It takes an image URL and transforms it into a Cloudinary URL.
 So like this:

 ```diff
 -https://my.website.com/cat.gif